ArDoCo/CLI/README.md

 usage: java -jar ardoco-cli.jar
--h,--help                        show this message -c,--conf <arg>                  path to the additional config file (overwriting default properties) -ma,--model-architecture <arg>   path to the architecture model -mt,--archtype <arg>			 type of the architecture model (PCM or UML) -mc,--model-code <arg>           path to the java code model (optional) -n,--name <arg>                  name of the project/run -t,--text <arg>                  path to the input text file of the software architecture documentation -o,--out <arg>                   path to the output directory
+-h,--help                        show this message -c,--conf <arg>                  path to the additional config file (overwriting default properties) -ma,--model-architecture <arg>   path to the architecture model -mt,--archtype <arg>			 type of the architecture model (PCM or UML) -n,--name <arg>                  name of the project/run -t,--text <arg>                  path to the input text file of the software architecture documentation -o,--out <arg>                   path to the output directory